Miliza Korjus

-Miliza Elizabeth Korjus (August 18, 1909 – August 26, 1980) was a Polish-Estonian lyric coloratura soprano opera singer who appeared in classical American and Mexican sound films during the Golden Age of Hollywood.
+Miliza Korjus (August 18, 1909 – August 26, 1980) was a Polish-Estonian lyric coloratura soprano opera singer who appeared in classical American and Mexican sound films during the Golden Age of Hollywood.
 Korjus became a naturalized United States citizen in her adulthood.
-She was nominated for the Academy Award for Best Supporting Actress in 1938 for her performance in The Great Waltz.
+She was nominated for the Academy Award for Best Supporting Actress in 1939 for her performance in The Great Waltz.

 Early life

-Korjus was born in Warsaw, Poland (then part of the former Russian Empire), the daughter of Anna (née Gintowt 1875–1941) and Artur Korjus (1870–1936), an Estonian lieutenant colonel in the Imperial Russian Army and later chief of staff to the war minister of independent Estonia.
+Korjus was born in Warsaw, Poland (then part of the Russian Empire), the daughter of Anna (née Gintowt) and Artur Korjus, an Estonian lieutenant colonel in the Imperial Russian Army and later chief of staff to the war minister of independent Estonia.
 Korjus was the fifth of six children; she had a brother and four sisters.
 Her mother was descended from the Polish-Lithuanian nobility.
 Korjus was born in Warsaw during her father's military posting there.
 Later, the family moved to Moscow.
-Her parents separated sometime between 1912 and the Russian Revolution of 1917 — and in 1918, she moved from Moscow to Kyiv with her mother and sisters, where she began her musical training.
+Her parents separated sometime between 1912 and the Russian Revolution of 1917, and in 1918, she moved from Moscow to Kiev with her mother and sisters, where she began her musical training.